Bellese/angular-design-system/README.md

 * `title`: Text to go under the circle graph
 * `tableSummary`: Attribute in table to describe what the table legend is about
 * `firstColumnName`: the first column is named total, but if you want to specify what total you can pass a string.
 Ex: total files
+* `buttonClicked`: sets the initial button to be clicked default is big card
 * `passButton`: A callback to capture click event

 ```